 Diamond Head is an invigorating climb but it’s not Everest – if you are of moderate fitness you can achieve it and no special equipment is required (just plenty of water and a camera to capture the stunning vistas).

 You’ll wander down shady trails and over babbling streams until you reach a sparkling waterfall.
-This spot is popular with locals and tourists, as people love to jump off the ledge into the cool refreshing water of the pool below.
-It’s an ideal place to take a picnic and simply relax in the shade and sweetly scented air of the rainforest.
+This spot is popular with locals and tourists, as it’s an ideal place to take a picnic and simply relax in the shade and sweetly scented air of the rainforest.

 Turtle Beach (Laniakea Beach)

 As you drive up the North Shore toward Haleiwa, you’ll pass Turtle Beach.
 This spot is where turtles come to feast on the algae that grows on the rocks and you can watch them in their slow moving progress across the sand.